vijayraavi/20487-DevelopingWindowsAzureAndWebServices/Instructions/20487B/20487B_MOD02_LAB_MANUAL.md

 2. Run all the tests in the solution and verify they pass.

     - To run all tests, open the **Test Explorer** window from the **Test** menu, and then click **Run All.**
-    - Verify that all 16 methods have passedthe test.
+    - Verify that all 16 methods have passed the test.

 3. Open SQL Server Management Studio, connect to the **.\SQLEXPRESS** database server, then locate the **BlueYonder.Companion.Lab02** database in Object Explorer, and browse the tables that were created by Entity Framework.